Huachao/vscode-restclient/README.md

 ```

 ### Custom Variables
 Custom variables belong to the environment scope.
 Each environment is a set of key value pairs defined in setting file, key is the variable name, while value is variable value.
 Only custom variables in selected environment are available to you.
-Current active environment name is displayed in the right bottom of `Visual Studio Code`, when you click it, you can switch environment.
+Current active environment name is displayed in the right bottom of `Visual Studio Code`, when you click it, you can switch environment, current active environment's name will be marked with a check sign in the end.
 And you can also switch environment using shortcut `Ctrl+Alt+S`(`Cmd+Alt+S` for macOS), or press `F1` and then select/type `Rest Client: Switch Environment`.
 When you write custom variables in `http` file, auto completion will be available to you, so when you have a variable named `host`, you don't need to type the full word `{{host}}` by yourself, simply type `host` or even less characters, it will prompt you the `host` variable as well as its actual value.
 After you select it, the value will be autocompleted with `{{host}}`.
 And if you hover on it, its value will also be displayed.

 ### Global Variables
 Global variables provide a pre-defined set of variables that can be used in every part of the request(Url/Headers/Body) in the format `{{variableName}}`.
 Currently, we provide a few dynamic variables which you can use in your requests.
 The variable names are _case-sensitive_.